pinapelz/VTuberDiscordBot/index.md

 JDA Discord Bot Written in Java to get the schedules of VTubers.
 ARM compatible, to an extent.
 Currently there is support for all HololiveJP, EN, ID, Holostars, and Nijisanji personalities

-There is a second bot included (onionBot) based off of [HoloBot](https://github.com/Lukeisun/HoloBot) that both refreshes the Nijisanji Schedule and also displays a feed of who is currently streaming.

 The two bots have useful features such as telling you when someone has gone live, listing the scheduled streams of talents, and a music bot feature featuring custom made and editable Vtuber music playlist (not restricted to just VTubers).

 For more information please visit the Github Page using the button above